Heroin, THC seized in Ojibwa; two arrested

-OJIBWA– Two men were arrested and nearly 40 grams of heroin and three grams of marijuana were seized by law enforcement officers in the community of Ojibwa on Saturday, April 4.
+Two men were arrested and nearly 40 grams of heroin and three grams of marijuana were seized by polies in the community of Ojibwa Saturday, April 4.

 Ruwe and Emory are currently being held in the Sawyer County Jail, each on a $25,000 cash bond.